www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-05-31-create-no-code-gel-editor.md

             * [x] Variable reference.
         * [x] Append function call to function call in chain.
         * [ ] Create new things.
             * [ ] Create menu for creating new top level elements to problem definition.
-CURRENT
                 * [ ] Add action menu bar to div with `net-splitcells-webserver-form-no-code-editor` css class via JS function `net_splitcells_gel_ui_editor_no_code_enhance` at the top of the no-code editor.
                 * [ ] Introduce new css class, in order to mark the menu as an action menu,